cdisc-org/DataExchange-ODM-LinkML/docs/ItemRef.md

     range: oidref
   UnitsItemOID:
     name: UnitsItemOID
+    description: Reference to a sibling ItemRef element that represents the unit specification for this ItemRef (defines the associated units variable).
+    comments:
+    - 'Optional

+      range:oidref

+      The sibling ItemRef element will have ItemOID=UnitsItemOID and the UnitsItemOID value must match the OID attribute for the ItemDef that defines the units for this Item.'
     domain_of:
     - ItemRef
     range: oidref
   Repeat:
     name: Repeat
+    description: Indicates that the item serves as the item over which repeats are to be performed.
+    comments:
+    - 'Optional

+      range:(Yes)

+      The corresponding ItemDef must have an associated CodeList containing the items over which the repeat is to be performed.
+There may only be one ItemRef within the ItemGroupDef with Repeat="Yes".'
     domain_of:
     - ItemRef
     range: YesOnly
   Other:
     name: Other
+    description: Flag to indicate that the Item represents "other" content added to an ItemGroup.
+    comments:
+    - 'Optional

+      range:(Yes)'
     domain_of:
     - ItemRef
     - CodeListItem
     range: YesOnly
   Role:
     name: Role
+    description: The Role for the referenced ItemDef.
+The Role attribute provides a single role name describing the use of this data item.
+If the Role is defined by a standard terminology, RoleCodeListOID may be used to reference a CodeList that defines the full set roles from which the Role attribute value is to be taken.
+    comments:
+    - 'Optional

+      range:text

+      This attribute must not be present unless the Role attribute is defined. '
     domain_of:
     - ItemRef
     - Organization